 Our tips: Try chimichurri on vegetarian dishes too, like your roasted fingerling potatoes, portabella mushroom sandwiches, and tomato salads.
-On pasta with a little parm?
+On pasta with a little Parm?
 Yes!
-With all those herbs, chimichurri is chock-full of antioxidants, so you can feel good about eating a lot of it — and maybe even making an extra jar to send home with your dinner guests.
+With all those herbs, chimichurri is chock-full of antioxidants, so you can feel good about eating a lot of it — and maybe even making an extra jar to leave on your sister’s porch.

 1 cup flat leaf (Italian) parsley (about 1 bunch), stems removed

 ½ cup cilantro leaves, lightly packed

 2 cloves Melissa’s organic garlic, peeled and quartered

 ½ half small Melissa’s organic shallot quartered

 ½ cup Napa Valley organic olive oil

 2 Tbsp Napa Valley organic red wine vinegar